 - 1. When a complaint is made, the ICDVVA staff will promptly notify the OIP Committee of the complaint and forward documentation for OIP Committee review. - 2.
-An OIP Committee member will be assigned via email by the Committee Chair to investigate the complaint. - 3.
-The OIP Committee member assigned to investigate will be neutral in the investigative proceedings. - 4.
-The provider will have the opportunity to respond to the allegation and provide all information, documentation, names or other potential witnesses or people with knowledge of the specific situation. - 5.
+An OIP Committee member will be assigned via email by the Committee Chair to investigate the complaint.

+- 3. The OIP Committee member assigned to investigate will be neutral in the investigative proceedings. - 4.
+The member assigned to investigate will ensure that the identity of the complainant(s) shall remain confidential. - 5.
+The provider will have the opportunity to respond to the allegation and provide all information, documentation, names or other potential witnesses or people with knowledge of the specific situation. - 6.
 The investigation process will include: - a.
 The provider will be notified of the complaint in writing and informed to contact the OIP Committee investigator to schedule an interview. - b.
 Interview with the complainant - c.
 Interview with provider - d.
 Interview with witnesses, if applicable - e.
-Investigator will gather any other facts related to the complaint - The investigator will compile all the information and document findings for the OIP Committee members' consideration. - 7.
+Investigator will gather any other facts related to the complaint - 7.
+The investigator will compile all the information and document findings for the OIP Committee members' consideration. - 8.
 The matter will be on the agenda and discussed at the next regularly scheduled OIP Committee meeting, or via special meeting in the discretion of the Committee Chair; the meeting will be public and may be attended by the provider and/or complainant.
-The OIP Administrator will summarize the complaint, and the investigator will report on the investigation and its findings at the meeting. - 8.
-ICDVVA staff and investigator will prepare communication to the complainant and provider to inform on the outcome of the complaint proceedings - The letter will be retained by ICDVVA in provider's file and the ICDVVA Council members will be copied. - 10.
+The OIP Administrator will summarize the complaint, and the investigator will report on the investigation and its findings at the meeting. - 9.
+ICDVVA staff and investigator will prepare separate communication to the complainant and provider to inform on the outcome of the complaint proceedings. - 10.
+The correspondence will be retained by ICDVVA in provider's file and the ICDVVA Council members will be copied. - 11.
 Depending upon the outcome or allegations submitted to the OIP Committee, information may be sent to the Idaho Bureau of Occupational Licensing.